 |With Other VPN||With PIA VPN|

-While testing the DNS leaks with this tool, we have seen some prominent patterns.
-When a reputable VPN other than ExpressVPN is connected, the result displayed is red.
-However, the IP and location list don’t match the real IP information.
+We have seen some prominent patterns while testing the DNS leaks with this tool.
+The result is red when a reputable VPN other than ExpressVPN is connected.
+However, the IP and location list don’t match the accurate IP information.

 |First Look||With other VPN||With ExpressVPN|